Conservation Crews

 Crew Leaders

 Crew Leaders oversee and motivate their crew members to complete outdoor conservation projects.
-They work with directly with project partners, ensure crew safety, educate members on conservation operations, and maintain communication.
+They work directly with project partners, ensure crew safety, educate members on conservation operations, and maintain communication.
 They also drive WisCorps fleet vehicles and promote awareness through community engagement.

 Crew Members